ScaryEnderman/Android-App-Tutorial/README.md

     TextView tv;
 ```

-Of course we need to tell out App, which view is defined in which variable.
+Of course we need to tell our App, which view is defined in which variable.

 - In `onCreate`, which is called once the App is started, add following declaration: